estherkang14/estherkang14/README.md

 <h3>Take a look at some of the projects I've worked on at FIS:</h3>
 <p>

   - 'yourday.' - An electronic journal/daily planner that keeps track of your daily life
   - 'Find My Ice Cream' - A React.js web app that searches for ice cream stores based off of city location

-  - 'yourday.' - An electronic journal/daily planner that keeps track of your daily life
-  - 'Find My Ice Cream' - A React.js web app that searches for ice cream stores based off of city location